MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pairtool-command-syntax.md

 Flags:

-- `/protocol` - Protocol(s) to discover with.
-More than one protocol may be comma separated.
-Possible protocols may be enumerated with the /enum-protocols.
-The protocol ID or class are acceptable inputs here.
+- `/protocol` - Protocol(s) with which to discover.
+Use commas to separate multiple protocols.
+Possible protocols are enumerated with the [`/enum-protocols`](#enum-protocols) command.
+Protocol ID and class values are acceptable inputs.

 - `/persisted` - Enumerate endpoints persisted in the OS.
-This option will not initiate over-the-wire discovery.
+The `/persisted` option doesn't initiate over-the-wire discovery.

 - `/sync` - Hold results until fully enumerated.
-This is not recommended as it can take a long time to get any results.
-Many protocols don't support the concept of "fully enumerated," so these protocols use long timeouts are used instead.
+The `/sync` flag can take a long time to return any results.
+Many protocols don't support the concept of fully enumerated, so these protocols use long timeouts instead.

 - `/instance` - Endpoint instance(s) to discover directly.
-More than one instance ID may be comma separated.
-This allows for what some protocols describe as "directed discovery."
+Use commas to separate multiple instance ID values.
+The `instance` flag allows for what some protocols describe as directed discovery.

 - `/continuous` - Continue enumerating until Ctrl+C is pressed.